escapewindow/ep_user_pads/README.md

 4. enter correct data in email.json (see email.json section)
 5. restart etherpad

+Dont forget to create the database tables at some point if not already present or migrate from previous versions.

 ## Migration
 There has been a database transformation which includes:
 * changed column names